 Transitioning appropriate undergraduate courses to hybrid and/or online platforms allow easier access of courses to both resident and non-resident students, allow for a variety of different content delivery methods to be used, and once developed may reduce faculty time needed for teaching.
 Developing a variety of multi-media resources for extension and research clientele provides resources in a form desired by clientele, and in forms that often facilitate the transfer of knowledge.
-COVID-19 has highlighted the need for additional technology support to assist the department with development and support of these kinds of resources.
+While remote learning can be an effective tool to utilize for some instructional and outreach activities, the COVID pandemic demonstrated that we must also maintain a strong in-person presence to best facilitate learning.
+Additionally, COVID-19 highlighted the need for additional technology support to assist the department with development and support of these kinds of resources.

-The department will continue to evaluate where the delivery online and multi-media content would enhance our missions of teaching, research, and extension, and as time and resources allow will continue to develop and offer these kinds of resources.
-Additionally, the department will work with CAFE administration and the Office of Philanthropy and Alumni to secure funding to hire additional technical support staff to assist with departmental multimedia and online content.
+The department will continue to evaluate where the delivery of online and multi-media content would enhance our missions of teaching, research, and extension, and as time and resources allow will continue to develop and offer these kinds of resources.
+Additionally, the department will work with CAFE administration and the Office of Philanthropy and Alumni to explore ways to secure funding to hire additional technical support staff to assist with departmental multimedia and online content.